 Why does this matter?
 Because data exchanges hands over time, and in the future, you may need the data you can acquire from loyal partnerships you established in the past.
 It’s a win-win situation for both parties, really.

 Provided you acquire the second-party data from a viable source, it’s much more valuable and reliable than third-party, and it’s more available that first-party data.
-It’s already been organized and separated into a usable form.
 It’s another brand’s first-party data, which means it’s recent, and has been accurately maintained.

 With first-party data and data of your own, there’s always a certain mystery behind the information you’re getting or collecting.
 You don’t always know until after everything is organized whether the data will be viable for your current task.
 With second-party data, you are getting data for the exact market you’re targeting.